 Read about: Release of the Northern Territory Australian Apprenticeship Support Network Request for Tender

-Read about: FOR FURTHER CONSULTATION – Draft Copy of the SWP Deed of Agreement and Draft Guidelines released for feedback
+Read about: Consultation on the new SWP Deed of Agreement and Draft Guidelines has now closed.

 Read about: New website and online tool to support VET delivered to secondary students

 Read about: Current participants can complete their 12 months in the Seasonal Work Incentives Trial

 Read about: Australian Government to provide more support for farmers and regional economies

 Owners of Gullwing Mechanics Stefan and Kelly first heard about Youth Jobs PaTH internships through their local jobs provider.
 Interested to see whether Youth Jobs paTH would help them find a young person who would fit into their small businesses they offered Janaya an internship.
 Immediately impressed by her enthusiasm and how she approached her work with interest and care they were pleased to offer Janaya an apprenticeship.

 When Neil was unemployed, his jobactive provider found him a part time job as a cleaner.
 Even though he'd been working as a manager, he could see that a cleaning job could be a stepping stone to something he relished.

 Youth Jobs PaTH internships are working for Transition to Work participants, like Billie, creating opportunities for more young people to get into work.

 Watch now and see how ParentsNext has helped these four mums build brighter futures for themselves and their families.